nathankellenicki/node-smartplay/notes/PAWR.md

 ### Phase 4 — Gameplay (Weapon Fire)

 14. **Colour sensor trigger on Brick 1.** You show the colour red to the brick's colour sensor.
 The DA000001-01 ASIC detects the colour and generates an event.
 The play engine maps "red detected" to the weapon-fire action for X-Wing content — this is how all Smart Bricks trigger actions (there is no physical button).
-The PPL preset system selects the appropriate weapon-fire script based on the content identity + type_byte.
+The PPL preset system selects the appropriate weapon-fire script based on the tag's resource reference records (content_ref matching the PPL preset table).
 15. **Local sound playback.** The semantic tree executor runs the weapon script locally.
 An audio command is dispatched to the DA000001-01 ASIC's analog synthesizer, which plays the weapon sound effect through the speaker.
 LED animations fire simultaneously.
 16. **Opcode 21 — distributed execute.** The weapon script contains semantic tree opcode 21 (distributed execute).
 This is the instruction that means "send this state to other bricks."
 The BrickNet transport at `0x6CEF8` — a 13-opcode sub-interpreter — serializes the current tree position, condition values, and output buffer into a 25-byte BrickNet message.
 17. **XOR encrypt.** The encrypt function at `0x6d1fc` XORs the first 16 bytes of the message with the session key (Key A for bytes 2–8, Key B for bytes 9–15, counter for bytes 0–1).
 Bytes 16–24 are left as cleartext.